The best sales to shop today: Mirror, Adidas, Hydro Flask and more | CNN Underscored

 - The Under Armour discounts continue with 25% off select backpack styles.

-- Don’t miss your shot at a robovac or a light, cordless vacuum now that models by Shark, Hoover and more are up to $150 off at The Home Depot.
+- Don’t miss your shot at a robo vac or a light, cordless vacuum now that models by Shark, Hoover and more are up to $150 off at The Home Depot.

-- Start tracking all your hard work at the gym now that the FitBit Charge 4 is at the all-time low price of $98.95, down from $149.95, on Amazon.
+- Start tracking all your hard work at the gym now that the Fitbit Charge 4 is at the all-time low price of $98.95, down from $149.95, on Amazon.

 - Need a new way to keep your pup cool this summer?
 Try a cooling mat pad, now 20% off on Amazon.